Anglo-Prussian Alliance (1756)

 The Anglo-Prussian Alliance was a military alliance created by the Westminster Convention between Great Britain and Prussia that lasted formally between 1756 and 1762, during the Seven Years' War.
-The alliance allowed Britain to concentrate most of its efforts against the colonial possessions of the French-led coalition while Prussia was bearing the brunt of the fighting in Europe.
-It ended in the final months of the conflict, but strong ties between both kingdoms remained.
+The alliance allowed Britain to concentrate most of its efforts against the colonial possessions of the French-led coalition while Prussia bore the brunt of the fighting in Europe.
+The alliance ended in the final months of the conflict, but strong ties remained between both kingdoms.

 Background

 Since 1731, Britain had been tied to Prussia's major rival, Austria, by the Anglo-Austrian Alliance.
 Prussia had been allied to Britain's enemy, France.
 After the War of the Austrian Succession, Austria had lost the valuable province of Silesia, and Empress Maria Theresa tried to gain British support for a proposed military action to reclaim it.
-When the British government refused, she grew disenchanted with it and, in 1756, made an alliance with France.
+When the British government refused, she grew disenchanted with it and in 1756 made an alliance with France.

 Suddenly without a major ally in Continental Europe, the British hastily concluded a similar pact with Frederick the Great of Prussia in the hope of forestalling a major European war by maintaining the European balance of power.
 Prussia had a number of leading British supporters, including William Pitt the Elder.

 Treaty

 The Treaty of Westminster was a treaty of neutrality signed on 16 January 1756 between Frederick the Great of Prussia and King George II of Great Britain, Elector of Hanover.
-The development was caused by British fears of a French attack on Hanover were responsible.
-Its terms stated that Prussia and Great Britain would seek to prevent any foreign power's forces from passing through the Holy Roman Empire.
-The treaty was part of the Diplomatic Revolution.
+The development was caused by British fears of a French attack on Hanover.
+The terms stated that Prussia and Great Britain would seek to prevent any foreign power's forces from passing through the Holy Roman Empire and was part of the Diplomatic Revolution.